pingidentity/pingidentity-solution-stacks/docs/getStarted.md

 ## Save your configuration changes

-To save any configuration changes you make when using the products in the stack, you need to set up a local Docker volume to persist state and data for the stack.
+To save any configuration changes you make when using the products in the stack, you need to assign a local Docker volume to persist state and data for the stack.
 If you don't do this, whenever you bring the stack down your configuration changes will be lost.

-You'll bind a Docker volume location to the Docker `/opt/out` directory for the container.
+You'll bind mount a Docker volume location to the Docker `/opt/out` directory for the container.
+The location must be to a directory you've not already created.
 Our Docker containers use the `/opt/out` directory to store application data.

+> Make sure the local directory is not already created.
+Docker needs to create this directory for the bind mount to `/opt/out`.

-You can bind a Docker volume for containers in a stack or for single containers:
+You can bind mount a Docker volume for containers in a stack or for single containers:

   * For a stack:

     1. Add a `volumes` section under the container entry for each product in the `docker-compose.yaml` file you're using for the stack.
     2. Under the `volumes` section, add a location to persist your data.
+The location must be to a directory you've not already created.
 For example:

        ```yaml
        pingfederate: